mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 Everything you see when you use "Inspect Element" was already downloaded to your computer, you just hadn't asked Chrome to show it to you yet.
 Just like how the cogs were already in the watch, you just hadn't opened it up to look.

-But enough about cogs.
+But enough talk of cogs.
 Cheap tricks such as "Inspect Element" are used by programmers to try and understand how the website works.
 This is ultimately futile: Nobody can understand how websites work.
 Unfortunately, it kinda _looks_ like hacking the first time you see it.

 If you'd like to know more about it, I've prepared a short video.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">hey youtube welcome to my hacking tutorial, today we&#39;re gonna hack.... the nsa <a href="https://t.co/2Z35GJjSZE">pic.twitter.com/2Z35GJjSZE</a></p>&mdash; “Alex” (@mangopdf) <a href="https://twitter.com/mangopdf/status/1123400764926226432?ref_src=twsrc%5Etfw">May 1, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Browsing the "Manage Booking" page's HTML